secretsystems/one_line_dero_node/README.md

 # one_line_dero_node

 Basically the easiest way to launch a node is to have a script do it for you.
+And so have your terminal echo all the commands you give it and append them into an file called `installnode.sh`.
+Then make that file executable and run it.
+Simple as...

 # linux